anggoroexe/anggoroexe/README.md

 ⣿⣿⣧⣀⣿.........⣀⣰⣏⣘⣆⣀⠀⠀

 My name is Lilo Anggoro.
-I am a new internet enthusiast.
-I was born in Pekalongan, 2004.
-My hobbies are reading manga, watching anime movie, programming and learn some about tech and security xD.
+I am a internet enthusiast.
+My hobbies are reading manga, watching some anime movie, programming and learn some about tech and security xD.

 </pre>